 Other Common Signs and Symptoms

-There are many different signs and symptoms associated with an iron deficiency because low levels of iron in the blood impact every area of the body.
+There are many different signs and symptoms associated with iron deficiency because low levels of iron in the blood impact every area of the body.
 In addition to those above, other signs include:

 - Weakness and dizziness